 Available at miniware.com, $65.

 Made from silicone, the baby feeding material du jour, Olababy's OlaSprout leaf-shaped spoon is designed to help baby scoop foods with ease.
 The special shape even aids in cutting and slicing foods and keeping them in place when traveling from bowl to mouth.

 You won't believe the amount of food dropped, dripped and dribbled when you start feeding your baby solids.
 This silicone bib from Bibbity comes with a generous silicone pocket that attempts to catch it all and is easy to rinse out and clean.

 Let your baby try their hand at feeding with Boon's answer to mesh feeders.
 Fill the Pulp silicone teething feeder with squishy fruit or steamed veggies and your tiny diner can gnaw on them and get nourishment through tiny holes.
 You'll love that it's easy to clean and even goes in the dishwasher.
 Baby will love that it's easy to grasp and super soothing when they're teething.

 The ezpz Happy Mat will make your baby and you smile.
 This silicone placemat keeps foods separated (a big deal for some children) and stays in one place on the table.
 It's dishwasher-safe for easy cleaning.

 Tiny Tools for Big Developmental Milestones

 Also from ezpz, the Tiny Spoon and Tiny Cup are designed to help children learn to feed themselves and drink from an open cup.
-The silicone spoon is narrow to fit in baby's mouth with a short, round handle to help little hands hold it.
+The silicone spoon is narrow to fit in baby's mouth with a short, round handle that little hands can hold easily.
 The silicone cup has a weighted base to reduce the chance of spills.